 Other interesting results from the 2016 survey are that:

 - Volunteering is more common amongst those who:

 - are aged between 35 and 54 years

 - were born in Australia

 - reside in a couple family and are married or in a de facto relationship.

-- The proportion of regional respondents engaged in formal volunteering in 2014 remains significantly higher (61%) compared to metropolitan respondents (44%).
+- The proportion of regional respondents engaged in formal volunteering in 2016 remained significantly higher (58%) compared to metropolitan respondents (37%).

-- The majority of respondents (97%) see some benefits to the community from volunteering - 25% felt that 'it builds community spirit and facilitates social cohesion', 24% stated that 'people get help they would otherwise not get', and 19% believed 'many community projects would cease to exist.'
+- 97% of respondents see some benefits to the community from volunteering - 47% up from 25% in 2014, felt that 'it builds community spirit and facilitates social cohesion', 24% stated that 'people get help they would otherwise not get', and a further one in five (21%) believed 'many community projects would cease to exist'.